Riccati equation

 where $q_0(x) \neq 0$ and $q_2(x) \neq 0$.
 If $q_0(x) = 0$ the equation reduces to a Bernoulli equation, while if $q_2(x) = 0$ the equation becomes a first order linear ordinary differential equation.

-The equation is named after Jacopo Riccati (1676–1754).
+The equation is named after Jacopo Riccati (1676–1754) though John Bernoulli was the first to publish an equation of this form (1694) and James Bernoulli was the first to discover a solution (1703).

-More generally, the term Riccati equation is used to refer to matrix equations with an analogous quadratic term, which occur in both continuous-time and discrete-time linear-quadratic-Gaussian control.
+The term Riccati equation is now used very generally to refer to matrix equations with an analogous quadratic term, which occur in both continuous-time and discrete-time linear-quadratic-Gaussian control.
 The steady-state (non-dynamic) version of these is referred to as the algebraic Riccati equation.

 Conversion to a second order linear equation

-The non-linear Riccati equation can always be converted to a second order linear ordinary differential equation (ODE):
+The quadratic non-linear ordinary differential equation (ODE) known as the Riccati equation can be converted to a second order linear ordinary differential equation.